Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Background

 The seminal work of \citet{Büchi1990} demonstrated how properties of languages can be described using logical formulas, while \citet{mcnaughton1971counter} was the first to restrict these formulas to first-order logic ($\fo$).

 The atomic formulas of $\fo$ consist of unary predicates $\atom_\syma$ for each $\syma\in\alphabet$ and a binary numerical predicate $<$ that can be used to determine the sequential order between variables.
 Formulas in $\fo$ may use arbitrarily many variables.
 However, it has been shown that three variables are both necessary and sufficient to define all first-order definable languages \citep{Kamp1968-KAMTLA-2, IMMERMAN1989121}.
-In addition to the usual Boolean connectives $\land$ and $\lnot$, there is an existential quantifier $\exists$.
-The formulas in $\pfo$ are constructed inductively as follows: \begin{itemize} \item Every atomic formula is a formula; \item A Boolean combination of formulas is a formula; \item If $\fof(x,\ldots)$ is a formula, so is $\exists x: \fof(x,\ldots)$; \end{itemize} The universal quantifier $\forall$ can be defined as follows:
+In addition to the usual Boolean connectives $\land$ and $\lnot$, there is an \defn{existential quantifier} $\exists$.
+The formulas in $\fo$ are constructed inductively as follows: \begin{itemize} \item Every atomic formula is a formula; \item A Boolean combination of formulas is a formula; \item If $\fof(x,\ldots)$ is a formula, so is $\exists x: \fof(x,\ldots)$; \end{itemize} The \defn{universal quantifier} $\forall$ can be defined as follows:

-A formula with no free variables is called a sentence.
-We write $\str\models\fof$ if $\fof$ is satisfied for $\str$ under the intended interpretation.
-A sentence $\fof$ can define a language, the set of strings over $\alphabet$ satisfying it, denoted as $\lang(\fof)$.
+A formula with no free variables is called a \defn{sentence}.
+We write $\str\models\fof$ if $\fof$ is satisfied for $\str$ under the interpretation, where variables range over the positions in $\str$, unary predicates $\atom_\syma(x)$ hold if the symbol at position $x$ is $\syma$, and $<$ is interpreted as the natural order on positions.
+A sentence $\fof$ can define a language, the set of strings over $\alphabet$ satisfying it, denoted as $\lang(\fof)$.\looseness=-1

-\begin{testexample} The formula below defines the language $\syma\alphabet^*\symb$:
+\begin{testexample} The formula below defines the language $\syma\kleene{\alphabet}\symb$:

 where $x \leq y$ is shorthand for $x < y \lor x = y$. \end{testexample}

 The \defn{quantifier depth} of a formula $\fof$, denoted $\qd(\fof)$, is defined recursively as follows:

 It is well known that $\fo$ and $\ltl$ are equivalent in expressive power \citep{Kamp1968-KAMTLA-2} and they both define exactly the class of star-free languages \citep{mcnaughton1971counter}.